smeredith/smeredith.github.io/_posts/2016-10-22-freebsd-dell-inspiron-e1505-laptop.md

         psk="my_password"
     }

-I unplugged the ethernet cable and rebooted.
+I unplugged the Ethernet cable and rebooted.
 When you reboot with these settings, you should see the WiFi LED on the keyboard light up.
 The LED is lit when the interface is "up," even if WiFi is disabled by the keyboard shortcut.